TrapDrap/Swordland-Guide/README.md

 # For all Berserkers (and strong Garrisoners)
 For the first 20 minutes of the battle, strictly NO full march solo attacks allowed on any castle that are less than 4 TC levels lower from you.
 For example, if you are TG1, you can attack TC27 maximum, TG3 > TC 29, TC 30 > TC 26, etc.

-After the first 20 minutes, if you still havent reached your personal point target of 180k points, feel free to go attack targets you can beat.
+After the first 20 minutes, if you still haven't reached your personal point target of 180k points, feel free to go attack targets you can beat.
 Otherwise, shift your role to rally/garrison structures instead, and defend your city with troops at home.

 If you have already reached the target points, please leave the lower level targets for others to reach their personal point targets.
 You shall only attack lower level targets to burn them away, ONLY IF they are at a structure they are garrisoning, DO NOT COMPETE FOR PERSONAL POINT LEADERBOARD BY ATTACKING!
 Defending and garrisoning structures enemies are attacking also gives points!